 I’m really good about keeping them scrubbed clean (these little soap scrub cubes are a godsend for keeping hands soft and lovely).
 But my cuticles tend to be dry and raggedy.

-Here are three easy ideas to keep your cuticles looking nice:
+Here are three easy ideas to heal dry cuticles naturally and keep your hands and nails looking nice:

 1. Do a weekly olive oil soak.